Bhander Assembly constituency

-Bhander Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Bhander is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency is reserved for the candidates belonging to the Scheduled castes from its inception.

 Overview

 Bhander is one of the 3 Vidhan Sabha constituencies located in Datia district.
 This constituency covers the entire Bhander tehsil and part of Datia tehsil of the district.

 Bhander is part of Bhind Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Sewda and Datia in this district and Bhind, Ater, Lahar, Mehgaon and Gohad in Bhind district.